dalesgit/zettelkasten/proper-20c-draft1.md

 This singular observation can be broken down into several related actions and behaviors that offer insight into a person's character:

-[The waiter rule: A classic litmus test is how a person interacts with a restaurant server.
+[**The waiter rule**: A classic litmus test is how a person interacts with a restaurant server.
 Do they treat the server with respect and patience, or are they rude, demanding, or dismissive?
 Behavior under pressure: When a person is upset or under signifwicant stress, observe if they take it out on someone who can't fight back, like a subordinate or a call center employee.
 Genuinely good people manage their emotions without needing a verbal punching bag.

-[Kindness when it's inconvenient: It's easy to be kind when things are going well.
+[**Kindness when it's inconvenient**: It's easy to be kind when things are going well.
 A person's true character is revealed when they stand up for what's right, even when it's costly or difficult for them to do so.

-[Humility in success: How someone handles success is as telling as how they handle failure.
+[**Humility in success**: How someone handles success is as telling as how they handle failure.
 Do they become arrogant and entitled, or do they remain humble and remember to thank those who helped them get there?

-Actions, not words: In the end, actions speak louder than any claims of being a "good person".
-Observing how someone behaves when they think no one important is watching— or when they have nothing to gain—provides the most reliable insight.
+[**Actions not words**: In the end, actions speak louder than any claims of being a "good person".
+Observing how someone behaves when they think no one important is watching— or when they have nothing to gain—provides the most reliable insight.]

 ## Closing